Staybnb/Neighborhood/README.md

 npm start
 ```

-Then access the application at: http://localhost:3001
+Then access the application at: `http://localhost:3001/listing?id=9873###` replacing `###` with any three-digit number from 1 to 100 to correspond the listing ID.
+For example, listing 27 would be http://localhost:3001/listing?id=9873027.

 ## Data Schema
 This module's data is stored in a PostgreSQL database.
 There are three tables: